Compliance & Standards

 Ready to produce compliance-ready asset data?

 Upload a CSV of your data centre assets.
-Struktive normalises, classifies, and scores every record — returning a six-tab workbook with the outputs your auditors, regulators, and procurement teams need.
+Struktive normalises, classifies, and scores every record — returning a six-tab Compliance Audit Pack that is tamper-evident, independently verifiable, and aligned to the frameworks your auditors, regulators, and procurement teams require.